afoote31/afoote31.github.io/_news/ijcaiWorkshop.md

 related_posts: false
 ---

-Paper accepted for an oral presentation at the IJCAI 2025 Workshop on Explainable Artificial Intelligence! :grin:
+Paper accepted for an oral presentation at the IJCAI 2025 Workshop on XAI! :grin: 😁